Gussy/tauri-windows-installer/README.md

 Options:
-  -t, --tauri-conf <TAURI_CONF>  Path to the Tauri configuration file -a, --app <APP>                Path to application to bundle -h, --help                     Print help
+  -t, --tauri-conf <TAURI_CONF>  Path to the Tauri configuration file -a, --app <APP>                Path to application to bundle -t, --title <TITLE>            Title of the bundled application -h, --help                     Print help
   -V, --version                  Print version
 ```